Unmet Need

 When only the VEGF-A pathway is treated, both VEGF-C and Ang-2 can become more active in retinal vascular diseases (leading to suboptimal efficacy) or become refractory (requiring more frequent treatment).3

-Only ~30% of patients have a form of nAMD that responds optimally to VEGF-A monotherapy.5-7 Therefore, most patients with nAMD might benefit from a treatment that could simultaneously target VEGF-A, VEGF-C, and Ang-2.
+Only ~30% of patients have a form of nAMD that responds optimally to VEGF-A monotherapy.5-7 Therefore, most patients with nAMD might benefit from a treatment that could simultaneously target pan-VEGF and Ang-2.

 RO-104

-Developed using our proprietary RevMod Platform, RO-104 is the first and only candidate to singularly target the 3 dominant clinically validated pathways that lead to disease progression in nAMD.
+Developed using our proprietary RevMod Platform, RO-104 is the first candidate to provide pan-VEGF blockade while also inhibiting Ang-2.

-- Demonstrates intended efficacy in established animal models8
+- Demonstrates intended efficacy in established animal models compared to approved anti-VEGF therapeutics such as Eylea® and Vabysmo®

 Pipeline